 Since $V_3$ is the quantization error for three-means, we have $V_3\leq \frac{65}{384}=0.169271$.
 Let $\ga:=\set{a_1, a_2, a_3}$ be an optimal set of three-means such that $1\leq a_1<a_2<a_3\leq 6$.
 Notice that the Voronoi region of $a_1$ must contain $1$.
 Suppose that the Voronoi region of $a_1$ also contains $3$.
 Then,

 which yields a contradiction.
 Thus, we can assume that the Voronoi region of $a_1$ does not contain $3$.
-Suppose that the Voronoi region of $a_1$ contains only the two points $1$ and $2$.
+Suppose that the Voronoi region of $a_1$ contains only the two elements $1$ and $2$.
 Then, the Voronoi region of $a_2$ must contain $3$.
-The following two case can arise:
+The following two cases can arise:

 \tit{Case~1.
 The Voronoi region of $a_2$ does not contain 4.}